-The sister cities of Midland and Penetanguishene form the gateway to the glorious Southern Georgian Bay region, an adventure paradise with clear waters and lush forests connected by an abundance of nature trails.
+The sister towns of Midland and Penetanguishene form the gateway to the Southern Georgian Bay region, an adventure playground with clear waters, lush forests and an abundance of nature trails.

-It is also as rich in human history as it is in natural beauty.
-People have been attracted to Midland and Penetanguishene for thousands of years.
-From the Indigenous Huron-Wendat people to today's vibrant French community, visitors will marvel at how Midland and Penetanguishene bring the past to life in the modern age.
+People have been attracted to these towns for thousands of years.
+From the Indigenous Huron-Wendat people to today's vibrant French community, marvel at how Midland and Penetanguishene bring the past to life in the modern age.

 Things to do in Midland and Penetanguishene

 Visit a wildlife centre

 Get ideas and inspiration for your next trip.

 Points of interest